rwth-acis/RequirementsBazaar-Dockerfiles/reqbaz-web/README.md

 `docker run -it -p 80:80 rwthacis/reqbaz-web`

+There is an environment variable called `REQBAZ_HOST` where you should enter the address of the backend.
+If you leave it out, it will fall back to `192.168.59.103` which is the default IP of the boot2docker VM.
+Just to make sure, type

+`boot2docker ip`

+of your boot2docker bash.
+If it returns a different IP like `192.168.59.104`, you have to start the backend like this:

+`docker run -it -p 80:80 -e REQBAZ_HOST=192.168.59.104 rwthacis/reqbaz-web`

 ## Build it on your own
 Of course you can build the image yourself